awsdocs/aws-lambda-developer-guide/doc_source/with-mq.md

 To create the event source mapping with the AWS Command Line Interface \(AWS CLI\), use the [https://docs.aws.amazon.com/cli/latest/reference/lambda/create-event-source-mapping.html](https://docs.aws.amazon.com/cli/latest/reference/lambda/create-event-source-mapping.html) command\.

 By default, Amazon MQ brokers are created with the `PubliclyAccessible` flag set to false\.
-It is only when `PubliclyAccessible` is set to true that the broker is given a public IP address\.
+It is only when `PubliclyAccessible` is set to true that the broker receives a public IP address\.

 For full access with your event source mapping, your broker must either use a public endpoint or provide access to the VPC\.
-To meet the Amazon VPC access requirements, you can do one of the following:
+To meet the Amazon Virtual Private Cloud \(Amazon VPC\) access requirements, you can do one of the following:
 + Configure one NAT gateway per public subnet\.
 For more information, see [Internet and service access for VPC\-connected functions](configuration-vpc.md#vpc-internet)\.
 + Create a connection between your Amazon VPC and Lambda\.
-Your Amazon VPC must also connect to AWS STS and Secrets Manager endpoints\.
+Your Amazon VPC must also connect to AWS Security Token Service \(AWS STS\) and Secrets Manager endpoints\.
 For more information, see [Configuring interface VPC endpoints for Lambda](configuration-vpc-endpoints.md)\.

-The Amazon Virtual Private Cloud \(Amazon VPC\) security group rules that you configure should have the following settings at minimum:
+The Amazon VPC security group rules that you configure should have the following settings at minimum:
 + Inbound rules – For a broker without public accessibility, allow all traffic on all ports for the security group that's specified as your source\.
 For a broker with public accessibility, allow all traffic on all ports for all destinations\.
 + Outbound rules – Allow all traffic on all ports for all destinations\.

 The Amazon VPC configuration is discoverable through the [Amazon MQ API](https://docs.aws.amazon.com/amazon-mq/latest/api-reference/resources.html) and does not need to be configured in the `create-event-source-mapping` setup\.

-The following example AWS CLI command creates an event source which maps a Lambda function named `MQ-Example-Function` to an Amazon MQ broker named `ExampleMQBroker`\.
-The command also provides a Secrets Manager secret named `ExampleMQBrokerUserPassword` that stores the broker credentials\.
+The following example AWS CLI command creates an event source which maps a Lambda function named `MQ-Example-Function` to an Amazon MQ RabbitMQ\-based broker named `ExampleMQBroker`\.
+The command also provides the virtual host name and a Secrets Manager secret ARN that stores the broker credentials\.

 ```
 aws lambda create-event-source-mapping \
---event-source-arn arn:aws:mq:us-east-1:12345678901:broker:ExampleMQBroker:b-b4d492ef-bdc3-45e3-a781-cd1a3102ecca \
+--event-source-arn arn:aws:mq:us-east-1:123456789012:broker:ExampleMQBroker:b-24cacbb4-b295-49b7-8543-7ce7ce9dfb98 \
---function-name MQ-Example-Function \
+--function-name arn:aws:lambda:us-east-1:123456789012:function:MQ-Example-Function \
---source-access-configuration Type=BASIC_AUTH,URI=arn:aws:secretsmanager:us-east-1:12345678901:secret:ExampleMQBrokerUserPassword-xPBMTt \
+--queues ExampleQueue \
---queues ExampleQueue
+--source-access-configuration Type=VIRTUAL_HOST,URI="/" Type=BASIC_AUTH,URI=arn:aws:secretsmanager:us-east-1:123456789012:secret:ExampleMQBrokerUserPassword-xPBMTt \
 ```

 You should see the following output: